taufik-adinugraha/MLFlow-Quick-Start/README.md

 ## run MLflow server
 - open new terminal with the same environment and run the server

-      mlflow server --backend-store-uri <URI>
+        mlflow server --backend-store-uri <URI> --default-artifact-root <URI> --host X.X.X.X --port 5000

   where \<URI\> can either be a HTTP/HTTPS URI for a remote server, or a local path to log data to a directory
-  - example:
+  example:

         mlflow server --backend-store-uri ./myml --default-artifact-root ./myml --host 0.0.0.0 --port 5000

-- open the ui through web browser on `http://127.0.0.1:5000`
+- open the UI through web browser on `http://localhost:5000` or `http://X.X.X.X:5000`

 ## training
 - run scripts: